-TEAM 2 TRAFFIC: Center lane open on I-12 West at Airline after 18-wheeler crash
+TEAM 2 TRAFFIC: All lanes reopen on I-12 West at Airline after 18-wheeler crash

 Latest Weather Blog

-TEAM 2 TRAFFIC: Center lane open on I-12 West at Airline after 18-wheeler crash
+TEAM 2 TRAFFIC: All lanes reopen on I-12 West at Airline after 18-wheeler crash

-BATON ROUGE — I-12 Westbound was shut down at Airline Highway due to a crash involving an 18-wheeler on Tuesday afternoon.
+BATON ROUGE — I-12 Westbound was shut down at Airline Highway due to a crash involving an 18-wheeler around 2:30 p.m. on Tuesday.

-Congestion reached O'Neal Lane.
+Congestion reached Millerville Road.
 The Baton Rouge Fire Department also said Hazmat units were dispatched to the crash to deal with "fuel on the road."

 Trending News